neopong/NurfUs/README.md

 Endpoint, we had to figure out what to do with a plethora of anonymous match data.
 We also found that two weeks is a tight deadline when you're working a full-time job.

+Learning SignalR had a little overhead in the learning curve as we had both barely used it prior to this.
+I must say SignalR is pretty awesome and I think websockets will end up being the next step in web development, regardless of platform.
+All in all I'm really glad we got to work with SignalR as investing your time in learning new technology is always WORTH!

-We also had some trouble with making the front-end look decent as we are not designers.
+Last but not least, we also had some trouble with making the front-end look decent as we are not designers.
-In fact we are about the furthest thing from designers as we mainly deal with backend and middle-tiers.
+In fact we are about the furthest thing from designers as we mainly deal with backend and middle-tiers but that wasn't going to stop us!
-We hope that the interface feels intuitive and is at least somewhat appealing. /crossesfingers
+We hope that the interface feels intuitive and is at least somewhat appealing! /crossesfingers

+I just want to take a moment to thank Twitter for Bootstrap.
+You make our crappy designing skills not look nearly as bad as it should!

 ## The Team

 Scott Karbel

 	Summoner Name: neopong

 	github: [neopong](https://github.com/neopong)

 Tyler Thomas

 	Summoner Name: MMMOverkill

 	github: [tt9](https://github.com/tt9)